 Did you know that termites cause more property damage than fires and floods?
 And unlike these natural disasters, termite damage is NOT covered by insurance.

-Having regular termite inspections will pick up issues early, saving you many thousands of dollars in termite repair bills.
+Having regular inspections will pick up issues early, saving you many thousands of dollars in termite repair bills.

 This camera is so sophisticated it will also pick up housing faults such as leaking behind the walls in the bathroom or electrical faults.
-It’s a great boom for those inspecting a new home for termites before you buy someone else’s problem.
+It’s a great boom for those inspecting new home for termites before you buy someone else’s problem.

-Areas that termite technicians check:
+Areas that are checked by termite technicians:

 • All timbers throughout the inside and outside of the property